cyasmani/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+- closure is used when the console.log calls the ${name} value.
+I can tell it is a closure because the name calue is not in its lexical scope but it still has access to the name parameter.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+- What stays the same is that Dan "Rolled".
+What can change is the number that he rolled.

 c.
 What is the lexical scope of `newRoll`?

+- The lexical scope of 'newRoll' is within the return function();

 ### Task 3 - Stretch Goals